MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ## Declarative files

-Declarative files currently consist of `.dialog` files, a JSON based file that describe all of the attributes of an adaptive dialog and `.lg` files that consist of LG templates that define the [language generation (LG)](bot-builder-concept-adaptive-dialog-generators.md) aspects of your bot.
+Declarative files currently consist of _.dialog_ files, a JSON based file that describe all of the attributes of an adaptive dialog and _.lg_ files that consist of LG templates that define the [language generation (LG)](bot-builder-concept-adaptive-dialog-generators.md) aspects of your bot.

 ### .dialog files

 Adaptive dialog declarative files that have the .dialog extension contain the following elements:

-- The `$schema` field contains the URI of the JSON Schema definition for Bot Framework dialog schemas.
-In order to create a component for Bot Framework .dialog files, you need to create a schema file describing your configuration that meets this definition.
-This is described uses draft 7 of the JSON schema vocabulary.
+- The `$schema` value contains a URI pointing to the Schema that describes the format of this declarative file.
+That schema is a Bot Framework component schema, which adheres to [draft 7](http://json-schema.org/specification-links.html#draft-7) of the JSON schema vocabulary.
 This schema file enables [IntelliSense][intellisense] to work for your declarative elements.
-If it cannot find the referenced file, it will not result in a warning or error.
-Everything except IntelliSense will work as expected.
 For information on how to create this file, see [Creating the schema file](bot-builder-dialogs-declarative.md#creating-the-schema-file) in the _Create a bot using declarative adaptive dialogs_ article.
 The name of the schema file can be any valid filename, but is typically named **app.schema**.
 - The `$kind` field identifies the type of component described in this file.
-For an adaptive dialog, `$kind` must be "Microsoft.AdaptiveDialog".
+For an adaptive dialog, `$kind` must be `Microsoft.AdaptiveDialog`.
 In subobjects, `$kind` identifies a trigger or action that is part of the dialog.
 This field correlates with the `[JsonProperty("$kind")]` class attribute that is associated with every class in the Bot framework SDK that is designed to work using the declarative approach.
-- The `"triggers"` keyword contains an array of one or more triggers.
-The type of trigger is declared using the `"$kind"` keyword.
+- The `triggers` value contains an array of one or more triggers.
+The type of trigger is declared using the `$kind` keyword.
 Each trigger contains an array of one or more actions.
-- The `"actions"` keyword contains an array of one or more actions, each action can have properties associated with it.
+- The `actions` value contains an array of one or more actions, each action can have properties associated with it.

-An example of a simple `.dialog` file:
+An example of a simple .dialog file:

 ```json
 {